 Education

-Opera Baltimore is now offering
+AT Opera Baltimore

-Now scheduling at libraries, schools, churches for Fall 2023
+Now scheduling at libraries, schools, community centers for 2024-2025

 〰️

-Now scheduling at libraries, schools, churches for Fall 2023 〰️
+Now scheduling at libraries, schools, community centers for 2024-2025 〰️

-VOICE YOUR STORY
+Program #1: VOICE YOUR STORY

-“What Is Opera?
+PrograM #2: “What Is Opera?
 A Team!”

-School Assembly Program
+A high-energy , Large Group School Assembly Program

 “I can't believe how much they loved it.
 The kids were laughing and cheering!"